spectralDNS/shenfun/docs/paper/paper.md

 ``Shenfun`` has been designed as a low entry-level research tool for physicists [@mortensen17] in need of highly accurate numerical methods for high performance computing.
-The primary focus for the development has been for turbulence and transition to turbulence, where simulations are extremely sensitive to disturbances, and numerical diffusion or dispersion are unacceptable.
+The primary target for the development has been turbulence and transition to turbulence, where simulations are extremely sensitive to disturbances, and numerical diffusion or dispersion are unacceptable.
 Spectral methods are well known for their accuracy and